History

 - An Employment Department was organized by the Toronto YMCA in June 1911 to serve young men who were seeking jobs.

-- The YMCA Automobile School situated at the Broadview YMCA opened on October 9, 1911.
+- At the Broadview YMCA, the YMCA Automobile School opened on October 9, 1911.
 It was organized in cooperation with the Ontario Motor League.
-Practical courses of instruction in automobile construction, operation and care were offered.
+Practical courses in automobile construction, operation, and care were offered.
 The school ran until May 1, 1914.

-- Industrial Work: The West End YMCA began reaching out to young men working in industry in the west end of Toronto in 1911.
-In 1914, sixteen factories were being served.
-That increased to one hundred and seventeen factories in 1925.
-The work included organizing noon hour athletics, Industrial Bowling Leagues where factories competed against each other, educational lectures, health talks and screenings of movies.
+- Industrial Work: In 1911, the West End YMCA began reaching out to young men working in industry in Toronto's west end.
+16 factories were served in 1914, increasing to 117 in 1925.
+The work included organizing noon-hour athletics, Industrial Bowling Leagues where factories competed against each other, educational lectures, health talks, and movie screenings.

 1912